simsong/mailtools/README.md

   - Dates for sender
   - Dates for sender, and # of emails sent/received per day

+* Analytics:
+  - Identify cliques
+  - Draw a map of what times during the day a person sends and reads mail.
+  - Identify where a person is located.

 * parse all iCal entries in mail
 * LDA on email?
 * Top emails every week.